-The perforated centre tube is surrounded annularly by a filter element.
+The perforated center tube is surrounded annularly by a filter element.
 A gasket is placed on top of the bowl, to check for any leakage of fuel.

-When suction created by the fuel feed pump, the fuel from a fuel tank is sucked through the filter element.
-It will drop the impurities and enter into the centre perforated tube.
+When suction is created by the fuel feed pump, the fuel from a fuel tank is sucked through the filter element.
+It will drop the impurities and enter into the center perforated tube.
 Where it is drawn out by the feed pump.

-The dirt and other impurities left by the fuel at filter element collect at the bottom of the bowl.
-Where these are removed out frequently, through drain plug fitted at the bottom of the bowl.
+The dirt and other impurities left by the fuel at the filter element collect at the bottom of the bowl.
+Where these are removed frequently, through a drain plug fitted at the bottom of the bowl.